elf4j/elf4j-provider/README.md

-* `timestamp`: Date time format configurable via Java `DateTimeFormatter` [pattern syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns), default to ISO datetime with time zone offset of the application running host
+* `timestamp`: Date time format configurable via Java `DateTimeFormatter` [pattern syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns), default to ISO datetime format with time zone offset of the application running host
 * `level`: Length configurable, default to full length
 * `thread`: Option of `name` or `id`, default to name
 * `class`: Option of `simple`, `full`, or `compressed` (only the first letter for a package segment), default to `full`